gusgordon/electric_jet/README.md

-# Electric supersonic VTOL jet exploration
+# Exploring an electric supersonic VTOL jet

 The goal of this notebook is to explore a supersonic VTOL electric jet.
 By building a drag model and using different assumptions, we can explore what such an airplane might look like, and analyze what its range would be given different batteries and wing layouts.
 See [Elon Musk's thoughts](https://www.youtube.com/watch?v=RyS92KPQnjk) on electric jets.